algattik/hdinsight-kafka-spark/README.md

 STORED AS PARQUET LOCATION '/twitter/tweets.parquet';
 ```

-Change the values for year, month and day to the date you ran the Spark application (as seen in the Parquet file partitions):
+Before executing the query below, change the values for year, month and day to the date you ran the Spark application (as seen in the Parquet file partitions):

 ```sql
 ALTER TABLE tweets ADD PARTITION(year=2017, month=8, day=31);
 ```

+Let's see a sample of data from that table:

 ```sql
 SELECT * FROM tweets LIMIT 5;